-- This PowerPoint reflects the investigation by the Fair Housing Center of West Michigan over 3 years from 2013-2015.
-These investigations are part of a larger, nationwide investigation involving the National Fair Housing Alliance (NFHA) and 19 fair housing center partners. - Banks claim to preserve and maintain their foreclosures to the same standard of maintenance in the neighborhood.
-NFHA and partners took photos of the foreclosures and neighboring homes to put into context how Deutsche Bank, Ocwen, and Altisource failed to maintain their foreclosures in African American and Latino neighborhoods across the country. - These investigations are about routine maintenance on the outside of the foreclosed homes.
+- This PowerPoint reflects the investigation by the Fair Housing Center of West Michigan from 2013-2015 and in 2017.
+These investigations are part of a larger, nationwide investigation involving the National Fair Housing Alliance (NFHA) and 19 fair housing center partners. - Banks claim to preserve and maintain their properties to the same standard of maintenance in the neighborhood.
+NFHA and partners took photos of the bank-owned homes and neighboring homes to put into context how Deutsche Bank, Ocwen, and Altisource failed to maintain their homes in African American and Latino neighborhoods across the country. - These investigations are about routine maintenance on the outside of the bank-owned homes.
 Banks are paid to mow lawns, remove trash/debris, and secure doors and windows to thwart vandalism and squatters. - Boarded doors and windows, overgrown grass, invasive plants, and trash and debris on the property detract from the home's curb appeal to owneroccupant buyers.